-is Australia’s most widely used social drug, but it can cause significant harm to people and society, especially when consumed in excess.
+Alcohol is Australia’s most widely used drug, but it can cause significant harm to people and society, especially when consumed at risky levels.

-To control the effects of alcohol on individuals and the community, every Australian state and territory has laws governing the use and service of alcohol.
+Every Australian state and territory have laws governing the use and service of alcohol.
 These laws have consequences (such as fines, imprisonment or disqualification from driving).

 In Victoria, there are alcohol laws and consequences relating to:

 You are breaking the law anywhere in Australia if you drink and drive with a blood alcohol concentration over 0.05.

 The Alcohol and Drug Foundation has more information about blood alcohol levels and how alcohol affects you.

 Victoria’s laws for drinking in a public place